Ice hockey in Canada: National and international competitions

 Prominent trophies for national championships in Canada are the Memorial Cup for the top junior-age men's team and the Allan Cup for the top men's senior team.
 There are national championships in several other divisions of play.
-Hockey Canada is the sport's official governing body in Canada and is a member of the International Ice Hockey Federation (IIHF).
-A Canadian national men's team, composed of professionals, competes in the annual IIHF Men's World Championship and in the Olympics.
-Russia and U.S.A are considered the Canada national team major rival.
+Hockey Canada is the sport's official governing body in Canada and is a member of the IIHF.
+A Canadian national men's team, composed of professionals, competes in the annual IIHF Men's World Championship, the Spengler Cup invitational tournament, and the Olympics.
+Russia and the United States are considered Canada's major rivals.

 Participation rates

 Ice hockey is one of the most played sports in the country at the youth level and remains popular for adults whether in organized professional, amateur or recreational leagues.
-Numerous tournaments are held annually, and ice hockey games are often part of winter carnivals, and many outdoor ice rinks are constructed for the winter season.
-In 2010, an estimated 1.3 million Canadian adults participated in ice hockey, second to golf.
+Numerous tournaments are held annually, and hockey games are often part of winter carnivals, and many outdoor ice rinks are constructed for the winter season.
+In 2010, an estimated 1.3 million Canadian adults participated in hockey, second to golf.